-There are a number of alternative compliance measurement techniques proposed by the various standards including; attended on/off measurements, long term measurements at "secondary locations" adjacent to residences, long term measurements at "derived locations" between the turbine and residence with a correction applied for the predicted difference in noise level between the derived location and residence, and attended measurements at one residence to calibrate a noise model for the site.
+There are a number of alternative compliance measurement techniques proposed by the various standards including; attended on/off measurements, long term measurements at 'secondary locations' adjacent to residences, long term measurements at 'derived locations' between the turbine and residence with a correction applied for the predicted difference in noise level between the derived location and residence, and attended measurements at one residence to calibrate a noise model for the site.

-Of all the alternative compliance measurement techniques proposed by the standards, the authors most prefer the use of measurements at a "secondary location" which is a location selected where turbine noise levels are expected to be the same as at the residence but background noise levels are expected to be much lower.
+Of all the alternative compliance measurement techniques proposed by the standards, the authors most prefer the use of measurements at a 'secondary location' which is a location selected where turbine noise levels are expected to be the same as at the residence but background noise levels are expected to be much lower.

-In practice it is not always practical to place a noise logger in a "secondary location" where the terrain and distance to all turbines match those at the receiver.
-Where it would be necessary to place a logger slightly closer or further from the turbines we suggest it is preferable to measure in that location and correct for the slight difference in noise level, rather than use attended measurements gathered over a limited range of conditions.
+In practice it is not always practical to place a noise logger in a 'secondary location' where the terrain and distance to all turbines match those at the receiver.
+Where it would be necessary to place a logger slightly closer or further from the turbines we suggest this is preferable (with a small correction applied for the slight predicted difference in noise level), rather than use attended measurements gathered over a limited range of conditions.

-Our other paper (Evans and Cooper, 2011) demonstrates there is a consistent difference between the measured and ISO 9613-2 (G=0) modelled results at receivers scattered across different wind farm sites provided that the terrain between the turbines and receivers is consistent.
-We therefore also support the use of logging at a location slightly removed from a receiver i.e. in a "derived location".
+The authors demonstrate there is a consistent difference between the measured and ISO 9613-2 (G=0) [12] modelled results at receivers scattered across different wind farm sites, provided that the terrain between the turbines and receivers is consistent [7].
+We therefore also support the use of logging at a location slightly removed from a receiver i.e. in a 'derived location'.
 The correction applied for the difference in location should be determined using the ISO 9613-2 (G=0) prediction method, and the distance between the measurement location and residence should be always be minimised as far as is practical.
-If this method is used it is critical that significant differences in terrain between the derived measurement location and residence are avoided, based on our findings regarding influence of terrain on modelling results.
+Our other paper demonstrates that all of the noise models currently in use do not account for the influence of topography on noise propagation.
+If a 'derived location' is used, it is critical that significant differences in terrain between the derived measurement location and residence are avoided.

-We believe that at sites where there is significant background noise the above two approaches are likely to provide a better indication of turbine noise than the primary compliance measurement methods currently used by the various Standards and Guidelines.
-The primary measurement methods involve taking measurements strongly influenced by background at receivers and then correcting them through subtraction of historical $L{A90}$ levels or alternatively measuring at the receiver and ignoring the presence of the significant extraneous noise.
+Where there is significant background noise, the above two methods will provide a better indication of turbine noise than the primary compliance measurement methods currently used by the various Standards and Guidelines.
+The primary measurement methods involve taking measurements significantly influenced by background at receivers and then correcting them through subtraction of historical L{A90} levels or alternatively measuring at the receiver and ignoring the presence of the significant extraneous noise.